go-jet/jet/README.md

     Films []struct {
         model.Film

         Language    model.Language
         Categories  []model.Category
     }
 }
 ```
+Because one actor can act in multiple films, `Films` field is a slice, and because each film belongs to one language
+`Langauge` field is just a single model struct.
-_There is no limitation for how big or nested destination structure can be._
+_*There is no limitation of how big or nested destination structure can be._

 Now lets execute a above statement on open database connection db and store result into `dest`.